-3. Base of a musical composition
+3. The base of a musical composition

-Since the riff if rhythmic, but can also have a melodic element to it (unlike drums for instance, which provide the pulse of the song but are extremely restricted when it comes to creating melodies) in a lot of Rock, Punk, Blues and Heavy Metal, the riff is literally the base of the song.
+Since the riff is rhythmic, but can also have a melodic element to it (unlike drums for instance, which provide the pulse of the song but are extremely restricted when it comes to creating melodies) in a lot of Rock, Punk, Blues and Heavy Metal, the riff is literally the base of the song.

 Now, the guitar is not the only instrument that can play riffs.

-If you listen to the bass guitar and the rock organ in Smoke On the Water, you’ll notice they’re also playing riffs – that either complement, or are a variation of, the guitar riffs.
+If you listen to the bass guitar and the rock organ in Smoke On the Water, you’ll notice they’re also playing riffs – that either complement or are a variation of, the guitar riffs.

-What this means when it comes to riff writing, is that while it’s awesome to write a great and memorable riff, your main role is not to steal the show, but provide a back-up for a singer, a guitar solo, a keyboard or some other instrument that will provide the main melody of the song.
+What this means when it comes to riff writing, is that while it’s awesome to write a great and memorable riff, your main role is not to steal the show, but to provide a back-up for a singer, a guitar solo, a keyboard, or some other instrument that will provide the main melody of the song.

 How to create a guitar riff

-In this lesson, since we touched the topic of repetition in different forms and variations, I will, as an example, compose a riff and then repeat that same theme with rhythmic and melodic variations.
+In this lesson, since we touched on the topic of repetition in different forms and variations, I will, as an example, compose a riff and then repeat that same theme with rhythmic and melodic variations.

 The following is the original riff and includes the main rhythmic, as well as melodic, theme, which will be followed by variations on this main theme in the riffs that follow.

-You may notice that even within this 4 bar guitar riff itself, there is repetition in the rhythm – bars 2 and 3 have exactly the same rhythm, while bars 1 and 4 have a very similar rhythm.
+You may notice that even within this 4-bar guitar riff itself, there is repetition in the rhythm – bars 2 and 3 have exactly the same rhythm, while bars 1 and 4 have a very similar rhythm.

 In the first variation to this guitar riff, I’m keeping the first 3 bars exactly the same but I change the chords, the rhythm in the last bar, as well as use palm muting technique on those chords.

-In the last variation, the changes are not rhythmic but melodic, that is I change some notes, or the order of some notes, but keep the same rhythm.
+In the last variation, the changes are not rhythmic but melodic, that is I change some notes or the order of some notes, but keep the same rhythm.

-In this lesson I’ve shown you what a guitar riff is, how to create one, as well as explored the theme of motif and variation.
+In this lesson, I’ve shown you what a guitar riff is, how to create one, as well as explored the theme of motif and variation.